bently0602/laughing-hipster/README.md

 > 10.8.0.1 is the server's address once your connected via VPN..
 All ports are open when connected via VPN.
 > Connected clients through VPN start at 10.8.0.2 unless you specify a static ip during setup.sh.

+> openvpn server.conf is in etc/openvpn to be picked up by default openvpn daemon.